2025 Solar Incentives Guide for Bedford, IN - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, get in touch with your local Bedford solar installation expert.
+To understand how the new Clean Energy Credit might apply to you, talk to your local Bedford solar installation expert.

 State & Local Solar Incentives